contributte/latte-parsedown/README.md

 	helper: parsedown # Name of the helper in Latte
 ```

-### Development
+## Development

-This package was maintain by these authors.
+This package was maintained by these authors.

 <a href="https://github.com/f3l1x">
   <img width="80" height="80" src="https://avatars2.githubusercontent.com/u/538058?v=3&s=80">